Reads is a simple metric to show you exactly how often your work and other people’s research is being accessed on ResearchGate, in real time.

 To show the full reach of your work, we count reads from both logged in ResearchGate members and logged out readers.

-To make sure reads gives you an accurate picture of the attention your research is getting, a read isn't counted when you or one of your coauthors accesses your own publication, when you view your own question or project update, or if you or a collaborator looks at one of your own projects.
+To make sure reads gives you an accurate picture of the attention your research is getting, a read isn't counted when you or one of your coauthors accesses your own publication, when you view your own question, answer, or project update, or if you or a collaborator looks at one of your own projects.
 It is also not counted when your work is accessed by an artificial traffic source (such as a robot or bot).
 We're continuously working on improving our ability to detect different sources of artificial traffic to make sure we show you accurate metrics.

 Please get in touch if you notice anything unusual with your stats.